 Second, this commenter raised a concern that drivers will not feel free to comment because of the fear of intimidation by their superiors.
-In response, no surveys conducted at truck stops will identify the driver or the company for which he/she works for, and the data will be aggregated and not associated with any individual or fleet.
+In response, no surveys conducted at truck stops will identify the driver or the Start Printed Page 32004company for which he/she works for, and the data will be aggregated and not associated with any individual or fleet.

 FMCSA understands that OOIDA supports the goals of the proposed survey but raises questions as to whether the survey process will reflect concerns of drivers.
 The OOIDA comments also suggest some content for the surveys.